Jairgon/IMDB-recognition-of-good-and-bad-words-/README.md

 # IMDB-recognition-of-good-and-bad-words-
 This program takes opinions of movies on IMDB and with them trains the model to predict whether a word is good or bad.
+You can see in the image.jpg